Cherreads

 Will was up there somewhere.
 In the jungle.
 With a bow.
 Against this.
 She forced the dread down and locked it.

-Beside her, Lariya had stopped walking.
-She was looking at the park — at the children running, unafraid — with an expression Zeraya recognized and didn't have time to argue with.
+Beside her, Lariya stopped walking.
+She looked at the park and the running children.
+Lariya wore an expression Zeraya recognized and didn't have time to argue with.

 Zeraya took her sister's hand and kept moving.

-The intake room was white — not the white of necessity but engineered white, seamless and pressurized, designed to communicate that the apocalypse was something happening to other people.
+The intake room was an engineered white.
+It was seamless and pressurized, designed to communicate that the apocalypse was something happening exclusively to other people.
 Seventy-four degrees.
-Air that smelled of nothing at all.
-After six weeks on the surface the absence of rot was so complete it felt like something had been switched off in her skull.
+Air that smelled of absolutely nothing.
+After six weeks on the surface, the total absence of rot flipped a switch in her skull.

 A woman named Jasmine offered hot food before asking a single question.